gateio/gateapi-csharp/docs/SpotApi.md

 > List&lt;Order&gt; CancelOrders (string currencyPair, string side = null, string account = null)

 Cancel all `open` orders in specified currency pair

+If `account` is not set, all open orders, including spot, margin and cross margin ones, will be cancelled.
+You can set `account` to cancel only orders within the specified account

 ### Example
 ```csharp